IBM/tensorflow-kubernetes-art-classification/README.md

 ```

 Note that we include a small sample copy of the dataset in this image.
 The reason is twofold.
 First, shared
-filesystem is not available for the free Bluemix account.
+filesystem is not available for the free IBM Cloud account.
 In normal practice, the dataset is too large to copy
 into the image and you would keep the dataset in a shared filesystem such as SoftLayer NFS.
 When a pod is started,
 the shared filesystem would be mounted so that the dataset is available to all the pods.
 Second, the computation
-resource provided with the free Bluemix account is not sufficient to run the training within a reasonable amount of
+resource provided with the free IBM Cloud account is not sufficient to run the training within a reasonable amount of
 time.
 In practice, you would use a larger dataset and allocate sufficient resources such as multiple CPU cores and
 GPU.
 Depending on the amount of computation resources, the training can run for days or over a week.

 Next follow these [instructions](https://console.bluemix.net/docs/containers/cs_cluster.html#bx_registry_other) to:
-  1. Create a namespace in Bluemix Container Registry and upload the image to this namespace
+  1. Create a namespace in IBM Cloud Container Registry and upload the image to this namespace
 	2. Create a non-expiring registry token
-	3. Create a Kubernetes secret to store the Bluemix token information
+	3. Create a Kubernetes secret to store the IBM Cloud token information

 ### 6. Deploy training